 In the second quarter of 2017, the Company recorded a charge to Cost of goods sold of approximately \$15.8 million associated with revisions in the estimated profitability of two AEC contracts.
 The charge was principally due to second-quarter 2017 downward revisions of estimated customer demand for the components manufactured by AEC related to the BR 725 and A380 programs.
 The charge included a \$4.0 million write-off of program inventory costs, and a reserve for future losses of \$11.8 million, which is included in Accrued liabilities in the Consolidated Balance Sheets.
-Total reserves for future contract losses were \$11.8 million as of June 30, 2017, and \$0.1 million as of December 31, 2016.
+Total reserves for future contract losses were \$11.1 million as of September 30, 2017, and \$0.1 million as of December 31, 2016.

 The Albany Engineered Composites (AEC) segment, including Albany Safran Composites, LLC (ASC), in which our customer SAFRAN Group (Safran) owns a 10 percent noncontrolling interest, provides highly engineered, advanced composite structures to customers in the aerospace and defense industries.
 AEC's largest program relates to CFM International's LEAP engine.
 Under this program, AEC through ASC, is the exclusive supplier of advanced composite fan blades and cases under a long-term supply contract.
-The manufacturing spaces used for the production of parts under the long-term supply agreement are owned by Safran, and leased to the Company at either a market rent or a minimal cost.
+The manufacturing spaces used for the production of parts under the long-term supply agreement are owned by Safran, and leased to the Company at a minimal cost.
 All lease expense is reimbursable by Safran to the Company due to the cost-plus nature of the supply agreement.
-AEC net sales to Safran in 2017 were \$25.6 million in the first quarter and \$30.1 million in the second quarter.
-AEC net sales to Safran in 2016 were \$17.1 million in the first quarter and \$18.5 million in the second quarter.
-The total of invoiced receivables, unbilled receivables and contract receivables due from Safran amounted to \$55.5 million and \$37.1 million as of June 30, 2017 and December 31, 2016, respectively.
+AEC net sales to Safran in 2017 were \$25.6 million in the first quarter, \$30.1 million in the second quarter, and \$28.3 million in the third quarter.
+AEC net sales to Safran in 2016 were \$17.1 million in the first quarter, \$18.5 million in the second quarter, and \$17.4 million in the third quarter.
+The total of invoiced receivables, unbilled receivables and contract receivables due from Safran amounted to \$57.0 million and \$37.1 million as of September 30, 2017 and December 31, 2016, respectively.